GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/dry-code-for-blocks-in-javascript-and-php/en.md

 # DRY code for blocks in Javascript and PHP

+[Dynamic blocks](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/creating-dynamic-blocks/) are blocks that build their structure and content on the fly when the block is rendered on the front end.

+To render a dynamic block, then, requires two different ways to fetch its data:

+- Connecting to the API on the client-side (JavaScript)
+- Calling WordPress functions on the server-side (PHP)

+With Gato GraphQL and extensions, it is possible to make this DRY, having a single source of truth to fetch data for both the client and server-sides.

+The previous recipe explained how to connect to the GraphQL server from the client, using JavaScript.

 	Document:
 		Move calling accessControlLists and all the others to a .gql file